(KEYWORDS: what are phytosterols, cholesterol lowering plant phytosterols, beta sitosterol, functional foods )

 It really shouldn't be necessary for us to take extra phytosterols.
 If we eat them every day, we are far less likely to get raised cholesterol, prostate hyperplasia, haemorrhoids, varicose ulcers and many cancers.

-They are found in all vegetables, salads and seed oils.
+They are found in all vegetables, salads, seeds and cold pressed oils.
 Fruit oils, from the olive and avocado too are rich in beta-sitosterol - up to 2%.

 IMPORTANT CONSIDERATIONS @ WHAT ARE PHYTOSTEROLS